 I was reminded recently of a conversation my husband once had with a woman in hospice.
 She was an incredible person who had the most poignant outlook on life.
 When asked about lessons she had learned over a life of many years, she said this: “The key to finding peace is the ability to embrace the season that you’re in and to be appreciative of the day you’ve been given.”
 If a woman in hospice, could embrace this difficult season of her life, thankful for the gift of one more day, shouldn’t I be able to do the same?

 I’m excited for Fall, and I think it’s okay to look forward to a new season both literally and figuratively.
-I also believe that it is natural to feel the burn out at times, whether it’s with parenting, careers, or even our faith.
+I also believe that it is natural to feel the burn out at times, whether it’s with parenting, careers, or life in general.
 But I am so thankful for my reminder today to count it all joy and to be appreciative of the time and of the season I am given.

 And maybe, just maybe, I’ve got at least one more game of Candy Land in me yet.